daniel-rhoades/hippo-provisioning-template/README.md

 ### Appropriate environment tags

-When you come to running the provisioning script you'll need to specify:
+When you come to running the provisioning script you'll probably want to specify (sensible defaults exist):

 * `env`: Defaults to 'development', could be anything those, e.g. the latest commit hash;
 * `application`: Defaults to 'gogreen', but I would recommend using a more meaningful name, perhaps your website domain name.

 ### RDBMS settings

-You'll want to override the default RDBMS information for the Content Store:
+You'll probably want to override the default RDBMS information for the Content Store (sensible defaults exist):

 * `contentstore_database_name`: Name of the database instance, defaults to 'gogreen';
 * `contentstore_database_username`: Username that Hippo will use to access the database, defaults to 'gogreen';